Kids Eat Right Month® 2024 – Keeping Kids Active and Eating Healthy

 Serve as a Role Model

-As a reminder, creating healthy lifestyle habits can have a lasting impact on the health and well-being of your family.
-During Kids Eat Right Month® 2023 make a commitment to eating healthy, being active as a family, and most importantly enjoying the time spent together.
+During Kids Eat Right Month® 2024 make a commitment to eating healthy, being active as a family, and most importantly enjoying the time spent together.

 For additional resources and recipes to support healthy eating and active lifestyles for kids, visit the Academy of Nutrition and Dietetics website.

-Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List
+Join the Nutrition By Mandy Email List & Get a Free Weekly Meal Planner Template

 Click HERE to join the Nutrition By Mandy e-mail list.
-When you join you will receive a free athlete’s grocery list to print and take with you to the store.
+When you join you will receive a free weekly meal planner template to download and plan out your meals for the week.

 About the Author

-Mandy is a Sports Dietitian Nutritionist in the San Antonio, TX area.
+Mandy Tyler is a Sports Dietitian Nutritionist in the San Antonio, TX area.
 She is a Registered and Licensed Dietitian, a Board-Certified Specialist in Sports Dietetics, a Licensed Athletic Trainer, and is a Certified Exercise Physiologist through the American College of Sports Medicine.
 Mandy has experience working with athletes at the high school, collegiate, and professional levels.
 She believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.
-Learn more about the work Mandy does here.